gbmhunter/blog/content/pages/programming/operating-systems/windows/windows-driver-development/_index.md

 A Win32 `DeviceIoControl` takes as parameters:

 1. an open object handle (the Win32 equivalent of a file descriptor)
 2. a request code number (the "control code")
 3. a buffer for input parameters
 4. length of the input buffer
 5. a buffer for output results
 6. length of the output buffer
 7. an `OVERLAPPED` structure, if overlapped I/O is being used.

-# I/O Request Packets (IRPs)

 # Interrupt Request Level (IRQL)